Women's health: Life expectancy

 Despite these differences, the leading causes of death in the United States are remarkably similar for men and women, headed by heart disease, which accounts for a quarter of all deaths, followed by cancer, lung disease and stroke.
-While women have a lower incidence of death from unintentional injury (see below) and suicide, they have a higher incidence of dementia (Gronowski and Schindler, Table I).
+While women have a lower incidence of death from unintentional injury and suicide, they have a higher incidence of dementia.

 The major differences in life expectancy for women between developed and developing countries lie in the childbearing years.
 If a woman survives this period, the differences between the two regions become less marked, since in later life non-communicable diseases (NCDs) become the major causes of death in women throughout the world, with cardiovascular deaths accounting for 45% of deaths in older women, followed by cancer (15%) and lung disease (10%).
 These create additional burdens on the resources of developing countries.
-Changing lifestyles, including diet, physical activity and cultural factors that favour larger body size in women, are contributing to an increasing problem with obesity and diabetes amongst women in these countries and increasing the risks of cardiovascular disease and other NCDs.
+Changing lifestyles, including diet, physical activity and cultural factors that favour larger body size in women, are contributing to an increasing problem with obesity and diabetes amongst women in these countries and increasing the risks of cardiovascular disease, kidney disease and other NCDs.
+The prevalence of kidney disease is less common in women due to the estrogen-mediated protection from ferroptotic cell death.

-Women who are socially marginalized are more likely to die at younger ages than women who are not.
+Women who are socially marginalised are more likely to die at younger ages than women who are not.
 Women who have substance abuse disorders, who are homeless, who are sex workers, and/or who are imprisoned have significantly shorter lives than other women.
-At any given age, women in these overlapping, stigmatized groups are approximately 10 to 13 times more likely to die than typical women of the same age.
+At any given age, women in these overlapping, stigmatised groups are approximately 10 to 13 times more likely to die than typical women of the same age.